sergiofisio/sergiofisio/README.md

 <h1 align="center">Hi 👋, I'm Sergio Bastos and my nickname is "sergiofisio"!</h1>
 <h3 align="center">I am passionate about technology and driven by challenges, which is why I am transitioning my career from Physiotherapy to Full Stack Software Development.</h3>

-- 🌱 I’m currently learning **ReactJS, Typescript, NodeJS, HTML, CSS and Javascript**
+- 🌱I have strong expertise in **ReactJS, Typescript, Tailwind, Angular, Nest.js, Next.js, NodeJS, HTML, CSS, and Javascript**.

 - 👨‍💻 All of my projects are available at [https://github.com/sergiofisio?tab=repositories](https://github.com/sergiofisio?tab=repositories)